Weronika Zareba Student story

 Is there anything that surprised you about the course?

-I think I was not expecting to learn almost as much from other students as I’ve been learning from the tutors.
+I was not expecting to learn as much from other students as I’ve been learning from the tutors.
 It's been amazing seeing how other people approach their work and how much I’ve been able to pull out of it.
 The community I gained has been extremely nice, supportive and encouraging.
 I didn’t realise how much I was missing being a part of a group of like-minded people working towards the same goal of improvement.
 And lastly, how little I know - in a good way!
 Because I’m constantly finding new things I want to learn, new books I want to read, new concepts, materials, that I want to explore.

-All about gates 3, ink on paper, 2026
+Weronika Zareba All about gates 3, ink on paper, 2026

 What are the benefits of learning online?

-I’d say that there are many!
+There are many!
 For one, It’s definitely more affordable.
 I’m also surrounded by my own art supplies, my own space.
 Everyone comes from a different place in the world and that informs the way they create or what they create, which is mostly seen in the courses where we go outside to draw.
 When I create, I don’t compare myself to others, as I’m comfortable in my own space and immersed in what I do.
 It makes me feel relaxed, but also supported, because I know that I can reach out to our tutors at any moment in the class and ask for help.

 How has the School supported you?

-The ODDY team has been very supportive and they’ve also been sharing exhibition and competition opportunities with us.
-All the tutors have been knowledgeable, kind and supportive, with their comments, feedback and the reading lists they recommend.
-Mentoring and tutoring 1:1 sessions have been helping me artistically, by making me think about what I want to explore, where I want to go and how I might get there.
+Tutor and mentoring one on one sessions have been helping me artistically by making me think about what I want to explore, where I want to go, and how I might get there.
 Honestly, it’s been amazing to talk to established artists and ask them questions that have been nudging me.
-Also, it’s been very helpful, that the tuition fee for the school is divided into 3 instalments, which are spread out, so it’s easier to pay, as you can always save up in between.

 What advice would you give to someone thinking of applying?

-Go for it!
-Let yourself be inspired, surprised and changed by the program.
-Before I started ODDY I thought I had a plan or list of things that I want to improve and places I want my art to go but that has been constantly shifting and I find myself drawn to things I didn’t let myself be drawn to before.
-It’s been a surprising journey!
+Let yourself be inspired, surprised, and changed by the program.
+Before I started the course I thought I had a plan or list of things that I want to improve and places I want my art to go but that has constantly shifted.
+I find myself drawn to things I didn’t let myself be drawn to before.

 Follow @weroszar